stephaniemagdic/travel-tracker/README.md

 Run the application and spin up a local server to walk through a mock login, fetch user data from the API, and make travel plans!

 This project:
-  - implements the fetch API to access data from a local server.
+  - implements the fetch API to access data from a local server
   - uses the Fetch API to make network requests to API endpoints in order to retrieve data.
   - uses the Fetch API to post new data to the server
   - uses a robust test suite that accounts for user error